25+ Things to Do With Kids in Brooklyn Heights

-Affectionately known as America's First Suburb, Brooklyn Heights is a historic nabe with lots of kid-friendly things to do, see, and eat.
+Affectionately known as America's first suburb, Brooklyn Heights is a historic enclave with lots of kid-friendly things to do, see, and eat.
 The classic architecture and warm neighborhood vibe attract young families to the area, and the beautiful waterfront parks—notably the Promenade and Brooklyn Bridge Park—make Brooklyn Heights well worth a visit.

 While so many parts of Brooklyn seem to be rapidly modernizing and changing, Brooklyn Heights has managed to maintain much of its original historic charm.
 The Brooklyn Heights Historic District is one of the first designated historic districts in the city and includes homes that have been around since the 1820s.
 Here are the best places to eat, shop, play, and learn with kids in Brooklyn Heights.